fadelrazh/klinik-akupuntur/README.md

 # Klinik Akupuntur Laravel

-This project is a [Application Name] based on Laravel, developed for [project purpose].
+This project is a Klinik Akupuntur based on Laravel, developed for Portfolio PHP.

 ## Installation